tghazal/bamazon/README.md

 # bamazon

 ## **Description**
 Amazon-like storefront application using Node.js and MySQL.
-It application presents three interfaces: customer manager and Supervisor .
+It presents three interfaces: customer, manager and Supervisor .

 ## **Bamazon Demo**